 It is, however, the last category of indeterminate statements that is the interesting one which we are going to explore in this post.
 Be prepared for some rather dense psychological material and groping speculation.

 People are free to assert any number of things for which the only proper response is “could be.”
 The rub is that very often the person making said statement believes in it as if it were as real as rocks.
 Other people doubting its veracity then become construed as threatening to their position.
 Why?
-I think the answer deals with a fundamental difference in the position people make towards knowledge.
+I think the answer deals with a fundamental difference in the positions people take towards knowledge.
 Some people are certain they know the truth.
 Religious, scientific, psychological, whatever the field, these persons adhere to certainty.
 Their position is related to extroversion and the Western theological tradition of making positive statements about what god is.
 God is Love we are taught, God is X is the pattern.
 Certainly the term God however, if it means anything at all, points to that existential mystery at the heart of existing that far exceeds full human understanding.
-Granting that, whenever we assert God is X we should immediately add ‘and not X.’ If we say God is fair and just we stay real by adding but not as humans are fair and just.
+Granting that, whenever we assert God is X we should immediately add ‘and not X.’ If we say God is fair and just, for example, we stay real by adding but not as humans are fair and just.
 This is related to the apophatic Eastern theological traditions and introversion.
 This represents a different core psychological position persons can take towards truth.
 These people are not certain they know the truth but are quite certain about what they believe to be the truth, even while recognizing it is possible that they are mistaken.

 Statements that can be true or false conclusively are the domain of deductive logic or direct observation.
 Inductive logic allows drawing generalized conclusions by reasoning along the lines of the most or least probable.
 The meaningless statements exist outside the bounds of logic and serve other masters than verbal truth such as deception or aesthetics or simply a poetic frolic with language engaged in for the fun of it.
 Which leaves us with the final category.
 There is something about the indeterminate category which causes a rather profound difference between how people approach the world and each other.